MiyukiQAQ/MissAV-Downloader/README.md

 A tool for downloading videos from the "MissAV" website.

-Use the -urls   parameter to specify the video URLs to download.
+Use the -urls   option to specify the video URLs to download.
-Use the -auth   parameter to specify the username and password to download the videos collected by the account.
+Use the -auth   option to specify the username and password to download the videos collected by the account.
-Use the -plist  parameter to specify the public playlist URL to download all videos in the list.
+Use the -plist  option to specify the public playlist URL to download all videos in the list.
-Use the -limit  parameter to limit the number of downloads.
-(Only works with the -plist parameter.)
+Use the -limit  option to limit the number of downloads.
+(Only works with the -plist option.)
-Use the -search parameter to search for movie by serial number and download it.
+Use the -search option to search for movie by serial number and download it.
-Use the -file   parameter to download all URLs in the file. ( Each line is a URL ) Use the -proxy  parameter to configure http proxy server ip and port.
+Use the -file   option to download all URLs in the file. ( Each line is a URL ) Use the -proxy  option to configure http proxy server ip and port.
-Use the -ffmpeg parameter to get the best video quality. ( Recommend! ) Use the -cover  parameter to save the cover when downloading the video
+Use the -ffmpeg option to get the best video quality. ( Recommend! ) Use the -cover  option to save the cover when downloading the video

 options:
   -h, --help     show this help message and exit